backupbrew/switchbrew/Error Applet.md

 ## Usage

-User-processes should push a common arguments struct as well as the UnknownArgument and the typical ErrorConfig struct.
+User-processes should push a common arguments struct as well as the typical ErrorConfig struct.
 Since the error applet doesn't have any output, user-processes can then directly join the applet and wait for it to finish.

 [Category:Library Applets](Category:Library_Applets "wikilink")